I have just started up a business. Do I have to register with the Workplace Safety and Insurance Board (WSIB)?

 I am a self-employed electrician.
 I regularly do work for a company, but now they will not let me do any more work unless I give them a clearance certificate.
 How do I get one?

-As a self-employed person without any workers, you must register with the WSIB and purchase optional insurance coverage, after which you will receive, your clearance certificate.
+As a self-employed construction contractor without any workers, you must register with the WSIB and pay premiums, after which you will receive, your clearance certificate.

 Costs & Audits